simopt-admin/simopt/simopt/README.markdown

 The Plotting page is the same for both Experiments and Meta Experiments.
 Currently, multiple Experiments with the same Problem can be plotted together, and any problem- solver pair from one Meta-Experiment can be plotted.
 (The ability to produce plots based on multiple problems *and* multiple solvers using the GUI is currently under development.)
 To return to the main page, click the red "x" in the top-left corner of the window.
 1. On the left side, select one or more problems from the problem list.
 2. Select solvers from the solver list.
 3. On the right side, select a plot type and adjust plot parameters and settings.
+There are 3 plot settings for all plots: Confident Intervals, Plot Together, and Print Max HW.
 The type of plots that are currently available in the GUI are: Mean Progress Curve, Quantile Progress Curve, Solve Time CDF, Scatter Plot, CDF Solvability, Quantile Solvability, CDF Difference Plot, Quantile Difference Plot, Box, Violin, and Terminal Scatter.
 4. Click "Add."
 5. All plots will show in the plotting queue, along with information about their parameters and where the file is saved at.
 6. To view one plot, click "View Plot," or all plots can be viewed together by clicking "See All Plots" at the bottom of the page.